EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cBiomass_simple`: calculates aboveground biomass as a sum of wood and leaf carbon pools.
+- `cBiomass_simple`: Calculates AGB `simply` as the sum of wood and leaf carbon pools.

-- `cBiomass_treeGrass`: This serves the in situ optimization of eddy covariance sites when using AGB as a constraint.
-In locations where tree cover is not zero, AGB = leaf + wood.
-In locations where is only grass, there are no observational constraints for AGB.
-AGB from EO mostly refers to forested locations.
-To ensure that the parameter set that emerges from optimization does not generate wood, while not assuming any prior on mass of leafs, the aboveground biomass of grasses is set to the wood value, that will be constrained against a pseudo-observational value close to 0.
-One expects that after optimization, cVegWood_sum will be close to 0 in locations where frac_tree = 0.
+- `cBiomass_treeGrass`: Considers the tree-grass fraction to include different vegetation pools while calculating AGB.
+For Eddy Covariance sites with tree cover, AGB = leaf + wood biomass.
+For grass-only sites, AGB is set to the wood biomass, which is constrained to be near 0 after optimization.

-- `cBiomass_treeGrass_cVegReserveScaling`: same as treeGrass, but includes scaling for relative fraction of cVegReserve pool
+- `cBiomass_treeGrass_cVegReserveScaling`: Same as `cBiomass_treeGrass`.jl, but includes scaling for the relative fraction of the reserve carbon to not allow for large reserve compared to the rest of the vegetation carbol pool.

 </details>